19th National Congress of the Chinese Communist Party

-Preparations
+Background and preparation

 The drafting process of the Report of the 18th Central Committee began in mid-to-late 2016, probably before the 6th Plenary Session.
 Normal procedure is that the sitting Politburo appoints a drafting committee that is responsible for researching major topics and can establish investigative research teams.
 The Draft Report is sent to party groups, such as the provincial party organisation, to government institutions, the People's Liberation Army and select mass organisations while the drafting committee consults with leading specialists.
 The 6th Plenary Session of the 18th Central Committee, which sat 24–27 October 2016, in its communique stated that the 19th National Congress would be held in Beijing in the second half of 2017.
 The drafting process continued after the 6th Plenary Session, and by summer 2017, forums for party and non-party members in Beijing were established to review the draft report.
 At some point in the process, retired party elders are consulted.

 The 7th Plenary Session convened on 11 October and was in session until 14 October 2017.
 191 CC full members and 141 CC alternate members attended the session, with CCDI members attended in a non-voting capacity.
 The 7th Plenary Session laid the groundworks for the 19th National Congress, and publicised the date of its convocation.
 The 18th Politburo put forward a motion to the 7th Plenary Session of sending three documents to the 19th National Congress; the Report of the 18th Central Committee, Work Report of the 18th Central Commission for Discipline Inspection and amendments to the CCP constitution.
 Xi Jinping presented the report of the 18th Central Committee while Liu Yunshan presented the amendments to the CCP constitution to the 7th Plenary Session.
 The Work Report of the 18th CCDI had been presented by Wang Qishan at the 8th CCDI Plenary Session on 9 October, and sent to the 7th Plenary Session for approval.

 The Draft Report of the 18th Central Committee was sent to more than 4,700 individuals for review, who represented various regions and departments.
 Six symposiums to hear opinions and suggestions on the draft report were organised, and Xi attended them.
 The 7th Plenary Session approved the documents.

 Three days later, on 17 October, the preparatory meeting was convened and presided over by Xi.
 2,307 of the 19th National Congress delegates attended the meeting.
 It elected 22 individuals to the Credential Committee, 243 members to the Presidium of the 19th National Congress and Liu Yunshan was elected as the Secretary-General of the 19th National Congress.
 In addition, the attendees also approved the organizational setup and tasks of the secretariat of the congress.
 Tuo Zhen, the Deputy Head of the Publicity Department and main spokesperson for the 19th National Congress, publicised the agenda of the 19th National Congress, which had been approved by the preparatory meeting.
 The agenda was: